esnya/UdonRabbit.Analyzer/docs/analyzers/README.md

 ## UdonSharp

-It is a restriction of language function by the specification of UdonSharp.
+It is a restriction of language features by the specification of UdonSharp.
 Basically all analyzers are reported as `Severity: Error`.

 | ID          | Title                                                                                               |   Category    | Severity  |
 | ----------- | --------------------------------------------------------------------------------------------------- | :-----------: | :-------: |